ecward/RCV_course/README.md

 The plan is to integrate one of the neural net based systems is possible and if not implement a simple classifier like the from Posner's group.

-*TODO, this is just what I remember from the meetings/talking, I am sure I'm wrong, please update!*
+In order to avoid static obstacles around the vehicle we will use the cost map ROS component developed by Andreas Högger, which we will develop further in order to include only road as non-obstacles.
+The current plan is to use results from Karl Kurzer's master thesis on motion planning using the hybrid A* algorithm in open areas, however this might have to be revised depending on the outcome of his work.

+For trajectory planning in the presence of dynamic obstacles we will use the research code of Erik and Niclas which will use a Werling based approach which given a reference path, from the hybrid A* planner in the open area case and from the road-map otherwise, optimizes the robot's trajectory with respect to a cost function that avoids dynamic obstacles and minimizes jerk.

+For control of the RCV a trajectory tracking controller will be developed that has a useful and easy to use interface that will allow the RCV to be used reliably and easily through ROS.
+The Trajectory Tracking Controller will be able to receive trajectory requests and will be responsible for following them.
+In order to make the system reusable and useful for different purposes, the trajectory requests can come in the fol- lowing ways: An (x,y,) trajectory, i.e., a set of (x,y,) states with an associated time; An (x,y,) path with a fixed velocity; A GPS trajectory, with an associated time; A GPS path with a fixed velocity.

+A simple odometry/Information system will also be implemented, it will be responsible from broadcasting general information about the car such as its position and velocities from lower level components to ROS.
+Not much state estimation effort will be put into it, it will simply make use of the existing GPS/IMU to generate odometry information.

 * Nils and Xi: Integrate ROS NDT framework from Örebro in order to do mapping and localization of the vehicle.

 * Nils: Dynamic object tracking from velodyne data.

 * Xi: Road, Obstacle, Not Road classification of point clouds.
 That can be used to provide a local grid map for planning.

-* Xi: (tentative) Road map using road/not-road grid-map.
-Should contain center of lanes as connected line-segments and route graph.

 * Erik: Offline road map, hard-coded as Lanelet file.
 Use of existing code from iQMatic project for this.

 * Silvia, Johan: Detection and tracking of moving objects using stereo camera

 * Johan: Point cloud registration for object modeling and mapping